smmhnp/AjaxProject/README.txt

+This project uses Ajax technology to receive a list of users and display them in a table.
+You can edit, delete, or search or sort any record in the table.

 for execute this app :
 move to: C:\wamp64\www\ajax
 All file in "ajax" folder move to "ajax" folder in "C:\wamp64\www\ajax" address